tearust/tea-docs/What_is_TEA?/Token_economy.md

 If you are smart and not too greedy, you can probably earn a lot from investing your $T in the TEA economy rather than sell them in the market.
 This helps “lock” the $T and maintain a stable $T token price.
 Especially in the early stage of the TEA eco-system.

 There are a lot of detailed designs on the TEA token economy.
 I am trying to design an ideal token economy based on what I learn from economics.

+# Mining economy: How all of us make money?
+## Miners' two questions
+If the TEA project were Uber for cloud computing, miners are drivers.
+The incentive to the drivers is the fuel to drive the TEA token economy.
+Unlike centralized company can pay salaries or own those nodes, in the blockchain world, a carefully designed token economy can keep the system running and create speculation to boost growth.

+Rather than the big dream of the TEA project, what miners care about is just ROI.
+Just two questions from miners:
+How much tokens I can mine on a particular investment (hardware, maintenance, time) Will the token pricing increase and maintain the value?

+## Green mining? or no, green farming!
+Comparing with other crypto-mining projects, the TEA project is very "green".
+It doesn't burn huge energy with greedy processors, and it doesn't need to fill up hard drive spaces.
+It can run on small, inexpensive IoT machines.
+So the hardware is no longer an issue and source of cost.
+The majority of the cost comes from the Camellia NFT.

+## Positive infinity loop
+For miners to get camellia seeds, an auction is required, and miners must pay TEA as currency.
+When new camellia seeds are generated and sold through the bidding, the DAO burns the TEA paid by the bidder.
+Because the supply of the seeds is heavily controlled and limited,  the price could increase sharply as long as more miners want to buy seeds.
+Miners want to purchase the seeds simply because mining TEA is profitable, which means the TEA price is high.
+The TEA price is going high because TEA supply drops.
+TEA supply drops because DAO burns TEA, and the initial harvest outcome is low (Camellia needs time to grow).
+DAO burns TEA because miners want to buy the seeds.
+This circulation becomes an infinity loop.
+As long as it can cold-start, it would run as expected.
+Now let's see how it could start?

+## Cold start
+In the beginning, there are no TEA tokens in the TEA blockchain.
+There are only frozen Camellia seeds (the NFT).
+Based on the logic settings, there are only a very few seeds are defrosted at the beginning.
+They belong to the early investors.
+They start mining and harvest TEA at a relatively low outcome rate because the camellia needs time to grow.
+The TEA supply is minimal at this point, and all the TEA owners are early investors.
+They are supposed to know the value of TEA and Camellia.
+Otherwise, they won't invest in the TEA Project.
+Since they know, they are not likely to dump the TEA in the market.
+Instead, they would invest their harvest TEA to more staking slots and start more mining nodes to plant their camellia seeds.
+The logic is that they can occupy the best staking slots position, which is scarce over a long period.
+For example, if you got the insider message that a train station will be built somewhere, most likely, you will buy the surrounding land before everyone else knows.
+If most of the early TEA tokens are used in reinvest, there would be limited supply in the market.
+No doubt the TEA price will go high, not to mention the investors have tons of money to buy more TEA tokens from the market.

+Interestingly enough that if the TEA price goes high, the more profitable for the TEA farming business.
+If the TEA farming is profitable, more miners would like to jump the TEA farming, but they need TEA to buy Camellia seeds.
+So the TEA price goes higher and higher.

+## What if someone dumps?
+Even most of the early investors are rational and will reinvest.
+There is no way to prevent someone from trying to dump TEA in the market.
+As I mentioned above, at the early stage, the harvest outcome of TEA is minimal.
+There should not be too much TEA farmed and sold on the market.
+It would be much easier for the market maker to buy in the keep the price healthy.
+As long as the price can keep at a healthy level and increase gradually, those who sold the TEA previously would regret their irrational behavior.
+Therefore, the dump can be digested by the majority of miners.

+## Leverage existing IPFS miners
+Building a new miners community is very hard.
+The TEA project won't create such a new community from scratch.
+Leveraging the existing community is the key.
+The TEA project can bring value to them.
+For example, IPFS miners can merge mining the FIL and TEA.
+TEA makes IPFS into "Interplanetary Function as a Service" rather than a pure file system.
+TEA dApps need code and data storage on IPFS, which brings real use case to IPFS.
+Other smart contract platforms, DOT, ETH, can offload their computing load to TEA.
+This offloading is not a diversion of their profit but creates more rich computing demands that are originally not doable in their blockchain.
+In return, more dApps run on their blockchain generates more revenue.
+TEA is not trying to compete to or diverse profit from other partners, but to create new demands benefits all.

+## Eventually, the demand and usage of TEA token is the key
+No matter how well we design the miners' economy to boost the TEA initially, it is still a short-term solution.
+In the long run, the key is the demand for usage of TEA tokens.
+The TEA project team has started working on the so-called Rich dApps that run on TEA networks.
+Building the ecosystem, especially leveraging the existing FIL, ETH, DOT ecosystem, is the team's main goal.
+The TEA Project team has started looking for cooperation with other major players to build the fusion ecosystem.
+One example is if we add the computing module to the IPFS.
+The IPFS miners can merge mine both FIL and TEA.
+The dApps also need to store data and code on IPFS, bringing more real use cases for IPFS.
+This is a win-win-win situation.